 CARS.COM — Mid-size sedans might be on the decline amid consumer fervor for SUVs, but they’re still mighty popular: The class accounted for nearly 1 in 10 vehicle sales in the U.S. last year, per Automotive News.
 That could climb in the coming months as shoppers kick the tires on a redesigned Honda Accord and Toyota Camry, plus a perennial contender fresh off an overhaul: the 2019 Nissan Altima.

 Related: 2018 Toyota Camry Vs. 2018 Honda Accord: Video

 Noting that the Northeast is the Altima’s most popular U.S. market, Nissan says the redesigned, sixth-generation car will debut March 28 at the 2018 New York International Auto Show.
 That’s the same event where its fifth-gen predecessor bowed six years earlier.

-What's in store for the next Altima?
+What’s in store for the next Altima?
 Stay tuned to find out.
-We'll be in New York to report all the information plus firsthand impressions on the 2019 model.
+We’ll be at the New York Auto Show to report all the information plus firsthand impressions on the 2019 model midsize sedan.